UVA and PUVA

 There are to date no UVA1 units in New Zealand.

 PUVA is used for more severe long-lasting and resistant disease.
-Psoriasis or eczema with thick plaques or affecting palms & soles may resist UVB but respond well to PUVA.
+Psoriasis or eczema with thick plaques or affecting palms and soles may resist UVB but respond well to PUVA.
 Patients may change to PUVA after a trial of UVB or commence on PUVA immediately.

 As the erythema action spectrum for PUVA has a steep curve, slight increments in dose may result in severe burning.
 PUVA may be inadvisable for very fair skinned patients because of this risk.